stoyanr/Wordcounter/README.md

 ## <a id="Introduction"></a>Introduction

 **Wordcounter** is a Java library and command-line utility for counting words in text files and directory trees and performing analysis on the word counts, such as finding the top N most used words in all files.
-It makes heavy use of parallel computing to use all available cores when performing the analysis.
+It makes heavy use of functional programming constructs and parallel computing approaches to utilize all available cores when performing the analysis.

 The library uses JDK 8 [lambdas](http://openjdk.java.net/projects/lambda/), as well as new JDK 7 features such as [Fork / Join](http://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) and [NIO.2](http://docs.oracle.com/javase/tutorial/essential/io/fileio.html).
 It is built and can only be used with the [early access version of JDK 8 with lambda support](http://jdk8.java.net/lambda/).